 - Type of Test: Pelvic exam for women; urethral exam or urine test for men.

 - Symptoms of: Most people have no symptoms.
-Symptoms can include burning or discomfort during or after urination, itching, irritation, and discharge.
-(19)
+When there are symptoms, they can include burning or discomfort during or after urination, itching, irritation, and discharge.

 Understanding STD Test Results

 Negative test results will read as either negative or non-reactive.